openshift/training/rc-setup.md

     service kubernetes-ro (172.30.17.1:80 -> 80)

     service router (172.30.17.129:80 -> 80)
-      router deploys registry.access.redhat.com/openshift3_beta/ose-haproxy-router
+      router deploys registry.access.redhat.com/openshift3/ose-haproxy-router
         #1 deployed 7 minutes ago

 The project we have been working in when using the `root` user is called "default".
 This is a special project that always exists (you can delete it, but OpenShift will re-create it) and that the administrative user uses by default.
-One interesting features of `osc status` is that it lists recent deployments.
+One interesting features of `oc status` is that it lists recent deployments.
 When we created the router and registry, each created one deployment.
 We will talk more about deployments when we get into builds.